UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 http://www.w3schools.com/xml/default.asp

-But here is a tiny intro of just what you need to know for this project.
+But here is a tiny summary of just what you need to know for this project.

 Elements
 --------